New acquisition: Henry & Florence Keeler family photos

 In 2017, shortly before her death, Ruth Keeler Longacre donated a photo album and other papers that belonged to her mother, Florence Moyer Keeler (1898-1992) of Towamencin Township.
 Florence’s husband Henry died in a farming accident many years ago in 1946, and Florence never remarried, continuing to live at her husband’s family home on Keeler Road with her four unmarried children, Paul, William, Ruth and Laverne.
 Son Curtis Keeler, who was married to Verna Long, lived in Telford.
-They were the parents of Bob Keeler, well-known local news reporter.
+They were the parents of local news reporter Bob Keeler.

 The album is well-labeled and paints a warm picture of Florence’s life from teenage to senior years.
 She was a kind and capable woman who cared for three sons with developmental challenges after the sudden and tragic loss of her husband.